olliethedev/ui-builder/README.md

 ```bash
 npm install zustand@4.5.5
 ```

+## Add your custom components to the registry

+Navigate to the [component-registry.ts](lib/ui-builder/store/component-registry.ts) file and add your component to the array.

 Next, generate the zod schemas that will be used by the UI Builder to render and configure the components.